🏠 Serving Indiana Statewide · Northwest Indiana · Indianapolis · Fort Wayne · South Bend

 This means if you lock in a Plan G with one carrier at 65, you can shop for a better rate on Plan G every year during your birthday window — even if your health has changed.

 This applies to Supplement-to-Supplement switches only — not from Medicare Advantage to a Supplement.
+You must already be enrolled in a qualifying Medigap policy to use this right.

 This makes Indiana a stronger environment for Medigap than it was before 2026.
 If you start with a Supplement plan at 65, you’re not permanently locked into that carrier’s rate — you have an annual opportunity to find a better price on identical coverage.